 Donna C. Roper (1947-2015) was an exceptional contributor to the archaeology profession and a dedicated Plains archaeologist.
-Her research interests ranged from Paleoindian to post-European contact Plains tribes and methodological rigor, but she is perhaps best remembered for her many contributions to a better understanding of Late Prehistoric period peoples of the central Plains.
-The Donna C. Roper Research Fund was established at her request to provide support for avocational archaeologists, students, and researchers conducting archaeological or related research pertaining to Kansas and Nebraska.
+Her research interests ranged from Paleoindian to historic Plains tribes, but she is perhaps best remembered for her many contributions to the Late Prehistoric period peoples of the Central Plains.
+The Donna C. Roper Research Fund of the Plains Anthropological Society (PAS) was established at her request to provide support for avocational archaeologists, students, and researchers conducting anthropological research pertaining to present day Kansas and Nebraska.

 Awards will be granted annually depending on the amount of investment growth and the quality of submitted proposals.
 More than one award may be made, and no award will be given if no applications are received or the committee determines the submitted applications do not merit the award.